 • member of the U.S. military who died as a result of service performed in Iraq and/or Afghanistan, post 9/11

-• public safety officer who died in active service in the line of duty.
+• public safety officer who died in active service in the line of duty

 Eligibility requirements also include that, at the time of this death, you were younger than 24 years old or were enrolled in college or a career school on at least a part-time basis.
-If you quality and are eligible for a Pell Grant, then your eligibility will be calculated as if you had an EFC of zero.
+If you qualify and are eligible for a Pell Grant, then your eligibility will be calculated as if you had an EFC of zero.
 If you’re attending less than full-time, then payments will be adjusted accordingly.

 If you meet the requirements about a parent’s or guardian’s death in the military, as well as your own age and college enrollment requirements — but aren’t eligible for the Pell — you might want to investigate the Iraq and Afghanistan Service Grant .

 When You Still Need More Money

+Thoroughly investigate scholarship opportunities, as well as grants.
 To increase your chances of successfully receiving these kinds of funding, it can really help to carefully prepare to apply for them.
 Materials you will likely need include a transcript, personal references, and a personal statement.

 You can ask a trusted adult, whether that’s a teacher, parent, or guidance counselor, to read over what you’ve written.
 And, although some of the scholarship or grant amounts might at first look small, multiple smaller awards can really add up.